 Many people are reluctant to complain.
 Your Trustees can only resolve difficulties and improve the service they offer, if you advise them when issues arise.
 Set out below is a procedure to be followed if a resident wishes to raise a complaint in connection with the occupation of his or her almshouse, or about services provided by the charity relating to the almshouses.

 - Minor matters, such as small maintenance items, should be referred to the Warden when they arise.
 They should be attended to as soon as reasonably possible.
+Should you continue to be dissatisfied further then you are advised to contact the charity’s General Manager who shall review your complaint and feedback a response.

-- If the Warden or operations Manager is unable to resolve the minor matter the resident should refer this to the Chairman of Trustees in writing.
+- If the Warden or General Manager is unable to resolve the minor matter the resident should refer this to the Chairman of Trustees in writing.
 The Trustees wish to emphasise that all communications about complaints will be treated confidentially within the charity.

 - If you have a complaint about staff employed by the charity, other residents or a serious breach of health and safety regulations, you should put your complaint in writing at the outset to the Chairman, with a formal request for it to be considered by the Trustees at their next meeting.
 You will, if you wish to exercise that right, be entitled to attend when your complaint is being discussed, accompanied by a friend, advocate or professional advisor.